 "Special Needs Restraint"

-is a Child Restraint System designed for children who have special needs as a result of either a physical or mental disability; this device may in particular permit additional restraining devices for any part of the child, but it shall contain as a minimum a primary means of restraint which complies with the requirements of this Regulation.
+is an Enhanced Child Restraint System designed for children who have special needs as a result of either a physical or mental disability; this device may in particular permit additional restraining devices for any part of the child, but it shall contain as a minimum a primary means of restraint which complies with the requirements of this Regulation.

 "ISOFIX anchorage system"

-means a system made up of 2 ISOFIX low anchorages fulfilling the requirements of Regulation No. 14 which is designed for attaching an ISOFIX Child Restraint System in conjunction with an anti-rotation device.
+means a system made up of 2 ISOFIX low anchorages fulfilling the requirements of Regulation No. 14 which is designed for attaching an ISOFIX Enhanced Child Restraint System in conjunction with an anti-rotation device.

-"ISOFIX low anchorage" means one 6 mm diameter rigid round horizontal bar, extending from vehicle or seat structure to accept and restrain an ISOFIX Child Restraint System with ISOFIX attachments.
+"ISOFIX low anchorage" means one 6 mm diameter rigid round horizontal bar, extending from vehicle or seat structure to accept and restrain an ISOFIX Enhanced Child Restraint System with ISOFIX attachments.

-"ISOFIX attachment" means one of the two connections, fulfilling the requirement of paragraph 6.3.3. of this Regulation, extending from the ISOFIX Child Restraint System structure, and compatible with an ISOFIX low anchorage.
+"ISOFIX attachment" means one of the two connections, fulfilling the requirement of paragraph 6.3.3. of this Regulation, extending from the ISOFIX Enhanced Child Restraint System structure, and compatible with an ISOFIX low anchorage.

 "Anti-rotation device"

-means a device intended to limit the rotation of the Child Restraint System during a vehicle impact and consisting of:
+means a device intended to limit the rotation of the Enhanced Child Restraint System during a vehicle impact and consisting of:

 A top-tether strap; or